 At Paul Hype Page & Co, we will help you to:

-Receive simple, virtual services that meet industry standards
+- Receive simple, virtual services which meet industry standards

 There are no restrictions on the identity of those who plan to incorporate a company in Singapore.
 Anyone who fulfills all of the necessary criteria is allowed to do so.
 However, those who fail to fulfill the criteria may not incorporate a Singapore company until they have done so.